pqnelson/pqnelson.github.com/_posts/2015-02-15-automated-thm-iii-dp.md

 We then plug this into the "vanilla" `toCNF` function (or something similar).

+**Remark.** The notion of "definitional CNF" appears to originate from
+T. B. de la Tour's "Minimizing the number of clauses by renaming" (in Stickel, ed., _10th International Conference on Automated Deduction_, volume 449 of Lecture Notes in Computer Science, Springer-Verlag, 1990;
+pages 558--572).
+But the _term_ "definitional CNF", as far as I can tell, seems to be coined by John Harrison.
+(End of Remark)

 ## Implementation

 The basic design to convert a formula into definitional conjunctive